 Second, you can stand in the midst of the Bowl of Fire and see the entire Bowl of those beautiful Aztec formations in one of the most incredible 360 degree vistas available anywhere.
 And then proceed through a gentle valley to the North surrounded on both sides by more formations.
 And the formations, though not as huge as the ones in the other parks, still contain many of the features of the others.
 The red sand you walk on is a reminder of the floor of Fire Canyon in Valley of Fire State Park.
 There are intricate openings in the rock formations that frame incredible views.

 Third, the Bowl of Fire lies against the Muddy Mountains Wilderness, 1/3rd the size of the State of Rhode Island!
 The Muddy Mountains are rise up as a backdrop to the Bowl of Fire.
 Not far over the visible Muddy Mountains ridge behind the Bowl of Fire is one of the most incredible slot canyons in the State of Nevada: Anniversary Narrows slot canyon.
 My goal is to find an access point through the Bowl of Fire, over that first Muddy Mountains ridge and into Anniversary Narrows.
 No promises, but imagine, being able to experience the Bowl of Fire, then ascend the Muddy Mountains ridge, look down upon a spectacular vista of Lake Mead, then descend into the incredible Anniversary Narrows slot canyon by the 4th mile of your adventure.
 There would be few adventures to be had that could feature such a rare and awesome variety of experiences!
-No promises, but this is my goal, to discover such a route during January and February of 2021.
+No promises, but this is my goal, to discover such a route during an upcoming Winter.

 Hopefully you’ll discover the Bowl of Fire before the general public mobs the place!